sictweb/bti425-2020/notes/week13.md

 You can expect test questions about topics covered since the last test, all the way to current topics.
 Obviously, you must review the topics yourself, but in general, you can expect questions about:
 * Angular topics - all of them from week 6 onwards
-* Yes, including the security topics (but probably a light touch)
+* Yes, including the security topics

 [This document](test-success-info) has more information about the test.